 Depending whether your programme is open (anyone can apply) or closed (selected participants) you'll be onboarding mentors and mentees differently.

 Using a mentoring software makes thing easier, as you can simply send out a link for people to sign up and make a profile, and within minutes they can be matched with a mentor / mentee.

 When doing things manually, it will take a little longer.
 Promote the programme on internal channels, or reach out directly to selected employees to ask them to be a part of the initiative.
 Remember to communicate the benefits of reverse mentoring and highlight the skills and experience they will gain.

 An important part of setting up a reverse mentoring programme is deciding how you will match the mentors and mentees.
 This again may vary depending how many participants there are on the programme, and how they have been selected.

-Typically, matches are made based on the skillset of the mentor and the desired improvement areas of the mentee, as well as personality traits and other factors.
+Typically, matches are made based on the skill set of the mentor, and the desired improvement areas of the mentee, as well as personality traits and common interests.
 Programme managers can either do this manually, using spreadsheets and their own intuition of who could make a good match, or using a mentoring software.
 The issue with matching mentors and mentees manually is the risk of subconscious bias and favouritism.
 For example, if the person doing the matching knew some participants personally but had never met others, their choice of mentor/mentee could be affected.

-Guider uses an AI powered algorithm to accurately match people with the best mentors for them, removing human bias and supporting inclusivity.
+Guider uses a matching algorithm to accurately match people with the best suited mentors for them, removing human bias and supporting inclusivity.